-Weight Management is a popular reason for seeking nutritional advice, for both weight loss and weight gain.
+Weight Management is a popular reason for seeking nutritional therapy, for both weight loss and weight gain.
 Nutritional therapy can help you achieve your desired weight through healthy, non-calorie counting eating plans and recipes.
 The emphasis is on a range of natural, satisfying foods that can help you feel full, improve your energy and mood and manage your weight.

 Hormonal issues are also problems Kate regularly sees in clinic.
 Hormone issues such as polycystic ovaries, PCOS, endometriosis, fibroids, PMS, painful or irregular periods, menopausal symptoms and infertility can be the cause of suffering for many women.

 Nutritional therapy looks at and tries to improve your overall health when hormone-related problems are presented.
 Here are some factors Kate may offer you nutritional advice on:

 - Blood sugar control

 A diet high in sugar, stress or caffeine can lead to poor blood sugar control and insulin spikes.
 Too much insulin production can affect the sex hormones and ultimately lead to insulin resistance, which increases oestrogen production.